CANBUS-9740/Offseason-2024/README.md

     - [ ] list in a comment in you code the maximum distance and minimum distance you managed to acheive
   - [ ] test and note the lowest speed at which a note will be fired and how far it reaches
   - [ ] test and note the maximum speed of the motors and how stable the system is when running it these speeds.
+- [ ] final result
+  - [ ] remove axis-based `XboxController` command
+  - [ ] create a command to rotate all motors at a constant speed.
+Bind this to the `X` button, so that while it is held the commands run
+    - determine the speed yourself, based on testing.
+Find a speed which is capable of firing the notes quickly and 1-2 meters away, but not damage them.
+  - [ ] accurate information from the sensors is displayed on the shuffleboard
+    - Velocity from each NEO encoder

 #### Arm

 Implement the subsystem.
 Include definition for the motor controller and Through-Bore encoder.